 Herpes meningitis is a type of viral meningitis that results from infection with a herpes virus.
-The condition causes swelling of the membranes surrounding the brain and spinal cord, which are called the meninges.
+It causes swelling in areas of the head, such as the membranes surrounding the brain and spinal cord.

 The meninges are a collection of membranes that encapsulate and protect the brain and spinal cord.
 They consist of three layers:

 - The pia mater: The delicate inner layer.